PJunix/tp-link-ac600-driver-installer/README.md

     "Do you want to reboot?"
     Input y (yes).

-    After the reboot, your TP-Link AC600 adapter will work smoothly—like butter! 🧈🎉
+    After the reboot, your TP-Link AC600 adapter will work smooth like butter! 🧈🎉